 iam.serviceAccountUserrole to a user for a specific service account gives a user access to the service account.

-compute.instanceAdmin role, the
+compute.instanceAdmin role with the

-Compute Engine instances that use a service account.
+instances that use a service account.

 iam.serviceAccountUser role to a user.